 - Other Location

-PRN Radiation Therapist responsible for administering prescribed doses of radiation to specific body parts, using radiation therapy equipment according to established practices and standards.
+PRN Radiation Therapist is responsible to administer prescribed doses of radiation to specific body parts, using radiation therapy equipment according to established practices and standards.

 - Administer radiation therapy as prescribed by the physician.

 - Verify prescribed treatment dose before each treatment; verify fields to be treated, and angles to be used.

 - Assure placement of protective devices in order to shield otherwise healthy exposed tissue of patients.

 - Simulates patients using simulator, CT scanner or other devices to accurately localize treatment areas.

 - Display professional conduct essential to the well being of the radiation oncology patient.

 - Maintain accurate and detailed treatment chart documentation.

 - Observe the clinical progress of the patient, use clinical decision making skills to recognize and report any signs of complications.